 Filing The Complaint

-Last comes filing an official complaint in court—a document laying out how the other party was at fault and listing damages like medical bills or lost wages due to time off work.
+Last is filing an official complaint in court, a document stating the other party’s fault and listing damages, such as medical bills or lost wages due to time off work.
 Remember, Nevada has a two-year statute of limitations for personal injury claims, so timing is key.

 While pursuing a lawsuit is a common course of action for seeking compensation after a whiplash injury, there are alternative paths that individuals in Nevada may consider before engaging in a lengthy legal process.
 Understanding these alternatives can provide a better perspective on approaching the aftermath of a whiplash injury.